w3f/polkadot-wiki/docs/learn/how-to/where-to-store-dot.md

 ### Wallets for developers and power users

 The following wallets have been developed by Parity.
-There are many useful articles on our Support page to help you use and address issues with these wallets, and you can always [contact us](https://docs.polkadot.com/get-support/) if you need support.
+There are many useful articles on our page to help you use and address issues with these wallets, and you can always [contact us](https://docs.polkadot.com/get-support/) if you need support.

 !!! tip "GOOD TO KNOW"